piotmag769/2DRandomVariableDistribution/README.md

 # 2D Random Variable Distribution
-Implementation of two dimensional random variable distribution in R made for Probability Theory and Statistics at AGH UST 2021/22.
+Implementation of two dimensional random variable distribution in R made for Probability Theory and Statistics Course at AGH UST 2021/22.

 You can find the task description [there](task_description.md).
 ## User manual